DigitalPhonetics/adviser/README.rst

 virtual environment from the top level directory, as shown below, followed by installing the necessary packages.

-1. Make sure you have virtualenv installed by executing
+1. (You need to have pip, or pip3) Make sure you have virtualenv installed by executing

 .. code-block:: bash